chix1221/JDShop/README.md

 Hi Humans!

-I'm Forrest, I like PHP and web working, and I enjoy it.
+I'm Forrest, I like Python, PHP and Web, and I enjoy it.